iworld1991/PIR/README.md

 ## To-knows

-- To download the entire working repo, go to the shell, navigate to the desirable locaiton, and type
+- To download the entire working repo, go to the shell, navigate to the desirable location, and type
   - `git init`
   - `git clone https://github.com/iworld1991/PIR.git`.